fahadPathan7/Internship-Interview-Preparation/MySql/readme.md

 - **LEFT JOIN**: returns all records from the left table, and the matched records from the right table.
 - **RIGHT JOIN**: returns all records from the right table, and the matched records from the left table.
 - **CROSS JOIN**: returns all the records from both tables.
+- **FULL JOIN**: returns all records when there is a match in either left or right table.
+- **SELF JOIN**: is a regular join, but the table is joined with itself.

 <img src="./images/join.png" alt="join" width="700px">
 <br><br><br>